nicholaswmin/mine/README.md

   It's failure modes are active research subjects, nearly impossible to reason about because of their inherent complexity and when it goes wrong, it tends to fail the entire system catastrophically.
-  The issues produced require analysis for days (or even weeks) to get to the bottom of them and that is if by some miracular reason you have a granular telemetry system set up.
+  The issues produced require analysis for days (or even weeks) to get to the bottom of them and that is if by some miracular reason you have a granular telemetry system set up <- you don't, regardless of what you think or say about this

 - A distributed architecture in one place tends to infect the architectural design of subsequent modules; it's the leakiest abstraction you can find.
   True distributed microservices **require** an Eventually Consistent data model (see below) which makes everything asynchronous.